Sunni protesters attack Iraq official's convoy, guards wound two

 "You wanted to convey your message, it has been received, and that is enough because if this goes on it will complicate matters."

-The Arab League decribed recent developments as "worrying" and called for dialogue in a statement released on Friday.
+The Arab League described recent developments as "worrying" and called for dialogue in a statement released on Friday.

 A year after U.S. troops left, sectarian friction, as well as tension over land and oil between Arabs and ethnic Kurds, threaten renewed unrest and are hampering efforts to repair the damage of years of violence and exploit Iraq's energy riches.